-I did like it.
+I did like it at this point.
 But I wanted more COLOR.
 It’s Valentine’s Day after all, right?

 I love this trick.
 I took some acrylic paints (these are my favorite Liquitex BASICS Acrylic Paint 48-Piece Set (affiliate link) of seven different shades of red and purple, put some on a paper plate and watered them each down slightly.
 I then painted three pieces of each color, making 21 total.
 Watering down the paint helps it to soak quicker into the wood and also allows the grain to show through, similar to a stain.

 Alright, so all painted up.
 Next I distressed the edges.
 I had some random sticky sandpaper refills that actually don’t work for my newest sander, so instead, I stuck them onto a wood block and used it to lightly distress the edges.

 Next we need to make the backing and frame.
 I don’t have photos of the frame, but it’s just a simple frame made by 1×2’s with each corner mitered at 45 degrees.
 I then glued the corners together, clamped them tight, let the glue dry, then stapled across the back of each joint.